zstumgoren/data-driven-news/src/_includes/bna/2021/topics/gh_milestones.md

 Today, we'll add one more piece to the puzzle: [GitHub Milestones][].

 Milestones in software help organize our work on the path to completing a project.
-They set mid-way goalposts to which we link new features, bugfixes, and sundry tasks.
+They set midway goalposts to which we link new features, bug fixes, and sundry tasks.
 When used well, they clarify the scope of future work and help us focus our efforts.

 ## Semantic versioning FYI